Mahiethan/Detect-Optimise-Passes-for-Data-Structs/README.md

 - Please run the compiler passes on the DCS lab machines, since it has a working version of LLVM required for this project.
 Otherwise, please install the version LLVM-18 or newer.

 - Alternatively, to test the compiler passes on multiple files simultaneously, or to get more accurate results, you can run this project on the DCS Batch Compute system.
-This platform works with this project, as it was used to collect test results.
+This platform works with this project, as it was used to collect the test results.

 ## How to run the code: